The Princess on the Glass Hill: Caucasus Region

 In a Kabardian tale translated into Russian as "Три брата" ("Three Brothers"), an old knyaz has three sons.
 On his deathbed, he asks his sons to hold a vigil on his grave for three nights, a son on each night.
 He is buried and the youngest is sent by his brothers to guard their father's grave.
 On the first night, a knight in red armor and bay horse tries to desecrate the father's grave, but the third son defeats the knight and takes his garments.
 On the second night, the same event happens, but with a white knight on a white horse, and on the third night, with a black knight on a black horse.
 Time passes; a rich knyaz announces a series of games and trials for his daughter's hand.
 The youth's older brothers join in the games and leave him home, but he rides one horse on each day of competitions: he rides the red horse and shoots an arrow at a high target; he rides the white horse and joins a horse-racing contest, and lastly the black horse to defeat a bull.

 Ossetian-Russian folklorist Grigory A. Dzagurov published a tale from the Ossetians with the title "Фунуктиз, младший из трех братьев" ("Funuktiz, the Youngest of Three Brothers"), three brothers live together, the youngest named Funuktiz, for he likes to play in the ashes.
 One day, they learn that their cereal crops near the forest are being trampled by a wild horse, and organize a watch.
 The elder two claim they will have the first turns, but sleep elsewhere.
 Finally, the youngest, Funuktiz goes himself one night and finds the wild horse; he approaches the animal and grabs it by its mane.
 The horse recognizes the youth a his new master and gives him a bridle.
 Later, an aldar has a beautiful daughter locked up in a tower for her whole life, and announces a challenge: whoever can reach the girl and steal the ring from her finger shall have her for wife.
-Funuktiz takes part in the challenge on thw wild horse and, after two tries, he snatches her ring.
+Funuktiz takes part in the challenge on the wild horse and, after two tries, he snatches her ring.